solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Professor Imhof supplemented this account (_Bavarian Electoral Palatinate.
 Weekly Paper_.
 1804.
 Section 4) with the following particulars: "The fallen stone was located the day after hearing the noise, on the so-called Schinperpoint in an oblique hole going inward two and a half schuh deep."
 Imhof identified the specific weight as 3.452 and described the grayish black, one-quarter linie [line (unit)] thick crust as giving sparks on steel, furthermore as constituent components:

+1) reguline iron, which has fused with much of the exterior crust in little kernels and tines, is very pliable and viscous and makes a white, thick shiny filing streak,

 ...